 |On the basis of satisfactory performance on:||A student will be eligible to receive credit in:||Material covered in the section:|

 |Section 1||Latin 506||A passage adapted from Ovid's Metamorphoses|

 Where and When to Take the Test

-The UT Austin Exam in Latin is offered four times per year: several days before class registration in January and late August, and toward the middle of the fall and spring semesters.
+The UT Austin Exam in Latin is offered twice per year: in January before the beginning of the Spring semester, and in August before the beginning of the Fall semester.
 Visit the Test Registration System to view and register for upcoming test dates.

 The total of the fees for the test is $85.
 When you register for a test, you will immediately be billed for the non-refundable test registration fee of $25.
 After you take the test, you will be billed for the test fee of $60.
 Payments are due within 14 days of the billing date.
 All fees are subject to change.

 Results are available within a few days after the test date.

 You may take the UT Austin Test for Credit in Latin only once.

 |UT Austin Courses||Notes|